kensplanet/drive-test-pro/content/blog/5-tips-for-nervous-adult-drivers/index.md

 ## 5. Practice Driving with a Trusted Friend

 Especially for beginning drivers, make sure to only invite a trusted responsible friend into the vehicle.
 This person can catch mistakes, help navigate and make you feel at ease.

-Midway Driving School strives to make you feel comfortable while driving. <a title="Midway Driving School Locations and Hours" href="/locations-and-rates">You can even schedule an appointment to focus on areas you personally want to work on to be confident on the road</a>.
-Make and appointment today with MDS!